-UPSC IFoS Prelim exam registration begins at upsconline.nic.in; 110 vacancies on offer
+UPSC Indian Forest Service Exam 2021 registration begins, 110 vacancies on offer

 Examination Fee:

-Candidates applying for Preliminary Examination are required to pay a fee of Rs 100, by March 24 (6.00 PM), except for the Female/ SC/ ST/ PwBD candidates who are exempted from the fee payment.
+Candidates applying for UPSC CSE preliminary examination are required to pay a fee of Rs 100, by March 24 (6.00 PM), except for the Female/ SC/ ST/ PwBD candidates who are exempted from the fee payment.

 UPSC IFoS Mains 2021: